HarryJRouse/Massively-multi-touch-games/README.md

 This is a collection of Unity projects that were created to explore a design space for massively multi-touch games.

 ## Card Match
-This game is similar to the classic card game Memory, where players have to flip over 2 cards in an attempt to find a matching pair.
+This demo is similar to the classic card game Memory, where players have to flip over 2 cards in an attempt to find a matching pair.
 In this version up to 8 players search for matching cards and drag them into thier "card zones" to earn points.

 ### File Structure
 This project has files for an unused air hockey style demo and a recreation of the card game "Spoons".
-The air hockey does not work, but the other game does.
+The air hockey does not work, but the other demo does.

 **Air Hockey** Contains everything for the air hockey demo.

 **Card Game** This contains everything for the Spoons recreation.

-**Card Match** This contains all of the scripts, images and prefabs that were specific to the card match game.
+**Card Match** This contains all of the scripts, images and prefabs that were specific to the card match demo.
 The Cards folder contains the card prefabs and the Card Sprites folder contains the sprites for the prefabs.
 All other folders are scripts for the game logic.

 **General Scripts** This contains a single script that was used across all the game demos.